jovajiv/Knesset_Bill_Classifier/README.md

 ### run

- in order to run and classify the code, you dont need 70 % of these files. all that is requiered is the following : the file.csv , containing israel_law_id and their classification/ the ML_classification.py , containing the code to create classifiers if needed, and run the classifcations on un-classified files/directories. the more_plot.py to produce statistics on the sucess\failure of the classifier and the classifiers directory ,containing all 52 binary classifiers, thus no need to train new classifiers ,only to run existing classifiers on un-classified files/directories
+ in order to run and classify the code, you dont need 70 % of these files.

+ all that is requiered is the following :

+ the file.csv , containing israel_law_id and their classification.

+ the ML_classification.py , containing the code to create classifiers if needed, and run the classifcations on un-classified files/directories.

+ the more_plot.py to produce statistics on the sucess\failure of the classifier

+ and the classifiers directory ,containing all 52 binary classifiers, thus no need to train new classifiers ,only to run existing classifiers on un-classified files/directories